Chapter 17. Optimizing virtual machine performance

 17.5.3.
 Enabling multi-queue on storage devices

-When using virtio-blk or virtio-scsi storage devices in your virtual machines (VMs), the multi-queue feature provides improved storage performance and scalability.
-It enables each virtual CPU (vCPU) to have a separate queue and interrupt to use without affecting other vCPUs.
+When using virtio-blk or virtio-scsi storage devices in your virtual machines (VMs), you can improve your storage performance and scalability by using the multi-queue feature.
+With multi-queue, each virtual CPU (vCPU) can have a separate queue and interrupt to use without affecting other vCPUs.

 Procedure